DaveWolfberg/pierres-escargot/README.md

 This is a minimal, production-ready static site designed for:
 - **Google Tag Manager (GTM)** - Track user behavior and analytics
-- **Shopify Buy Button** - Sell products directly on your static site
+- **Product Showcase** - Display products with manual buy buttons/links
 - **Custom Script Injection** - Easily add third-party pixels, chat widgets, or tracking scripts

-Perfect for launching a simple e-commerce landing page or product showcase with GitHub Pages.
+Perfect for launching a simple landing page or product showcase with GitHub Pages.
+All buttons and integrations are manual - no complex SDKs or dependencies.

 ## Quick Start